 Europe's leading industry sectors have a solid track-record in constant improvement, but less so for embracing transformative ideas.
-The pathway from research to industry uptake is often long and staged, with no intertwining of research and industry agendas.
-In the age of deeptech, though, this intertwining is essential.
+The pathway from research to industry uptake is often horticulture etc as well as produce processing, ingredient preparation and food manufacture and assembly.